Writing research questions that can get us the necessary answers is vital. And it can turn into a question of company survival.

 “Hey, Mom, how do you currently do yoga?” or “where do you find and store recipes currently?
 Do you have any favorite cookbooks?”

-You can also see whether there’s an existing problem for them or if they even care about the topic.
+You can also see whether they have an existing problem or even care about the topic.

 Try to uncover something that isn’t widely known already